dotnet/orleans/README.md

 =======
 The stable production-quality release is located [here](https://github.com/dotnet/orleans/releases/latest).

-The latest development branch build from CI is [orleans_setup.msi](http://dotnet-ci.cloudapp.net/job/dotnet_orleans/ws/Binaries/Release/orleans_setup.msi) located: [here](http://dotnet-ci.cloudapp.net/job/dotnet_orleans/ws/Binaries/Release/)
+The latest clean development branch build from CI is located: [here](http://dotnet-ci.cloudapp.net/job/dotnet_orleans/lastStableBuild/Azure/)

-Alternatively, you can clone the sources, run build.cmd to build and install orleans_setup.msi.
+Alternatively, you can clone the sources from GitHub, and run the Build.cmd script to build Binaries locally.
+Then just xcopy Binaries\Release\* or reference Binaries\NuGet.Packages\* or install Binaries\Release\orleans_setup.msi.

 Documentation
 =======